pabair/mml2-ss22/10_RL-Q-Values.md

 # Lab 10: Q-values

-In this lab, we continue working on the [FrozenLake environment](https://www.gymlibrary.ml/environments/toy_text/frozen_lake/) and implement the concept of Q-value estimation with the Monte Carlo method.
+In this lab, we continue working on the [FrozenLake environment](https://www.gymlibrary.ml/environments/toy_text/frozen_lake/) and implement the concept of Q-value estimation.

 ### Task 1: